 But portable nebulizers provide you with instant relief and they give you an accurate dose of your medication every single time you use it.
-Plus, a small portable nebulizer is not much bigger than an inhaler.
-This makes it easy to take with you on the go, no matter where you are.
+Plus, a small portable nebulizer machine is not much bigger than an inhaler.

 What is Considered a Respiratory Condition?